CANDEV-OTTAWA-2020-WORKSHOPS-ORG/2019-01-18-CANDEV-Ottawa/README.md

 This repository contains material for the workshop on Latent Dirichlet Allocation (LDA) during the 2020 CANDEV Data Challenge in Ottawa.

-The __slides__ folder contains the slides used during the workshop.
+The __slides__ folder contains the slides presented during the workshop.

 This repository also contains a demo pipeline that applies LDA (a topic modelling technique) to a toy (textual) data set.